kmrakash/Portfolio/content/hero/index.md

 ---
-title: 'Hi, my name is'
+title: "Hi, my name is"
-name: 'Brittany Chiang'
+name: "Akash Kumar"
-subtitle: 'I build things for the web.'
+subtitle: "I build things for the web."
-buttonText: 'Get In Touch'
+buttonText: "Get In Touch"
 ---

-I'm a software engineer based in Boston, MA specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.
+I'm a full stack developer enthusiast .
+Recently i have started my journey as a web developer intern at Triunits infoTech Pvt. ltd.